derac/Art-Party/README.md

 4. Everyone passes the drawing to the next player.
 5. Guess the phrase the drawing represents.
 6. Everyone passes the phrase to the next player.
-7. Go to 3 and repeate for an even number of turns.
+7. Go to 3 and repeat for an even number of turns.
 8. Everyone gets their card stack back.
-9. If a guess matches the starting phrase, the guesser, preceding drawer, and card stack owner get 1 point
+9. If a guess matches the starting phrase, the guesser, preceding drawer, and card stack owner get 1 point.

 # Play